mirage335-colossus/extendedInterface/README.md

 Conventions, device/application input configuration files, device programming software, and hardware abstraction software for comprehensive physical and virtual reality user interface solutions.

+You probably want the installer (which generates other files and includes ubcp) not just this repository by itself.

 # Param

 Precomputed application startup parameters are documented under spreadsheet "param.ods" .